Your Complete Guide to Decaffeinated Tea

 Decaffeinated Sencha Green Tea

-A delicious decaffeinated sencha green tea, sourced from Hunan in China and made from sencha leaves that grow at 3500ft above sea level.
-A light and delicate tea that offers refreshing green tea flavours, and makes a great decaf tea with lemon.
+A delicious decaffeinated sencha green tea sourced from Hunan in China and made from sencha leaves that grow at 3500 feet above sea level.
+It is a light and delicate tea that offers refreshing green tea flavours and also works well with lemon.

 “Wonderful alternative, close to the taste of green tea with caffeine.”

-“Excellent to be able to have decafinated sencha green tea.
+“Excellent to be able to have decaffeinated sencha green tea.
 Well packed for ease of use.”

 Decaffeinated Leaf Tea

-A rich and aromatic, decaffeinated Ceylon tea that is full of fresh, bold flavours.
-It can be served with a splash of milk or a slice of lemon for a refreshing decaf brew that can be enjoyed at any time of the day or evening.
+A rich and aromatic decaffeinated Ceylon tea that is full of fresh, bold flavours.
+It can be served with a splash of milk or a slice of lemon for a refreshing decaf brew that can be enjoyed at any time of day or evening.

-“This is a very acceptable tea for non-decaff drinkers as well as those who need the caffine removed, I was very pleasantly surprised by the flavour and would not hesitate to buy again.”
+“This is a very acceptable tea for non-decaf drinkers as well as those who need the caffeine removed.
+I was very pleasantly surprised by the flavour and would not hesitate to buy again.”

 Decaffeinated Earl Grey Tea

-This delicious decaf Earl Grey tea is a wonderful mix of luxury Ceylon black tea with pretty cornflower petals and natural bergamot oil.
-Perfect for those Earl Grey enthusiasts who like to drink tea in the evenings.
+This delicious decaf Earl Grey tea is a blend of luxury Ceylon black tea, pretty cornflower petals and natural bergamot oil.
+It is perfect for Earl Grey enthusiasts who like to drink tea in the evenings.

 Decaffeinated English Breakfast Tea Pyramid Tea Bags

-A full-bodied, luxury black tea made from flowery pekoe leaves, delivering light and floral flavours and delicious fruity notes, and supplied in biodegradable silky smooth pyramid tea bags.
-If you’ve been searching for the best decaffeinated tea bags, you may have found them here.
+A full-bodied luxury black tea made from flowery pekoe leaves, delivering light floral flavours and fruity notes, and supplied in biodegradable silky pyramid tea bags.
+It offers a convenient decaf option for everyday use.

 Decaffeinated Fannings Tea

 These fine and fragrant Ceylon tea fannings produce an attractive dark amber brew when steeped.
-A decaf Ceylon tea that has all the flavour of Kenya PF Tea, but without the caffeine, so it can be enjoyed at any time of day.
+This decaf Ceylon tea offers all the flavour of Kenya PF Tea but without the caffeine, so it can be enjoyed at any time of day.

 Decaffeinated Courtlodge Ceylon Tea